Suitable Applications for Check Valves

 • Dual Disc Check Valves

 These check valve types are the ideal choice for applications where space and cost are major considerations.
-A dual disc check valve still offers the same features as a standard check valve, however their compact design and lower cost makes them the ideal option for many industries.
+A dual disc check valve still offers the same features as a standard check valve, however, their compact design and lower cost make them the ideal option for many industries.

 • Silent Check Valves

 Where silent operation is a major concern, silent check valves are usually the product of choice.
-Silent check valve applications include potable, raw and wastewater treatment, silent check valves are an excellent choice for packaged pump solutions, municipal and HVAC applications.
+Silent check valve applications include potable, raw and wastewater treatment, silent check valves are an excellent choice for packaged pump solutions and municipal and HVAC applications.

 • Nozzle Check Valves